 Go back to top of page Top

 The following is a list of similiar projects and resources on SAFER.
 Usually these resources share a similiar thematic area to the resource Thermodynamic modelling of energy recovery options from digestate at waste water treatment plants you are currently viewing.
 You can view the full description for these projects and resources by using the links supplied.

-- Wetlands database View Full Metadata Description
+- Analytical Devices for Autonomous Monitoring of the Environment View Full Metadata Description

 - Recombinant DNA approaches to enhance the activity of the pathway for the degradation of the toxic pollutant styrene in the bioreactor isolate Pseudomonas putida CA-3: a biotechnologically significant metabolic route.
 View Full Metadata Description